-There are four ways to look at obstacles.
+There are four ways of looking at obstacles.

-A third interpretation is to see them as learning opportunities.
+- A third interpretation is to see them as learning opportunities.
 Ten years ago the obstacles you face today wouldn’t have come up for you, because you didn’t have anywhere near the skills or capabilities needed to address them.
-But what seemed like a challenge for you ten years ago is easy for you now, just as the challenges of today will seem easy in ten years time.
-Obstacles in this light are not ‘obstacles’, they are simply an indication of the level your abilities have reached.
-Looking at them this way, obstacles are an opportunity to learn new skills: either to remove the obstacles, skirt round them, or avoid them in the first place.
+What seemed like a challenge for you ten years ago is easy for you now, just as the challenges you face today will seem easy in ten years’ time.
+Obstacles seen this way are not ‘obstacles’, they are simply an indication of where you have an opportunity to learn new skills.

-And the fourth interpretation is to see the obstacles as a test.
-A test of what you truly care about.
-Because if you find the obstacles are grinding you down, is it because they are not really worth overcoming?
-Is the issue not so much about the obstacles and more that you are travelling in the wrong direction?
-If you had a different role, would the obstacles matter less, because you would be pursuing a goal worth fighting for?
+- And the fourth interpretation is to see the obstacles as a test.
+A test of whether you care enough to overcome the obstacles.
+Because if you find the obstacles are grinding you down, maybe it is because they are not really worth overcoming?
+Maybe it’s because you are heading in the wrong direction?
+And if you had a different role the obstacles there wouldn’t be obstacles any more, because they would worth addressing and you would be pursuing a goal worth fighting for.

 The way you choose to think about the obstacles you face will determine the energy and enthusiasm you bring to meet them.

 But the obstacles in turn will help to show you whether you are on the right path.